Car costs: Maintenance

 The maintenance of a car can have the purpose to be a long term or a short term maintenance.
 This cost might be very irregular and somewhat unpredictable but tends to increase with the age of the car.
 On this item are included car parts that need to be replaced after a certain period of time (for example every two years) or with a specific number of travelled kilometres or miles, like tires or filters.

 Repairs and improvements

 Repairs costs are completely unpredictable because they depend on the number and severity of car collisions, like dents repairing for example.
 These costs also refer to spare parts substitution due to malfunctioning.
 On this cost item it might be included also the parts bought to improve the performance or the aesthetic of the vehicle.

 Parking

 The costs of parking include all the money the user needs to pay to park their car.
 This applies normally to car parking lots, like in offices, public buildings, shopping centres or in the downtown; but also on the public space (normally in the inner part of some city) using parking meters.
-This cost might be relatively predictable, if the user for example has a monthly contract with some parking lot company, or if he rents a private parking space.
+This cost might be relatively predictable, if the user for example has a monthly contract with some parking lot company, or if they rent a private parking space.